-If you find that you have a lot of guests that can’t make it to your wedding, consider tapping into a live-streaming service that can broadcast your wedding to the phones, tablets, or computers of your far away guests.
-There are services like I Do Stream that offer a DIY package that gives you equipment that walks you through how to set it up at your wedding, or Net Nuptials, that sends an entire crew to your wedding to produce the live stream.
-Whether you hire professionals to help or do it yourself, live-streaming everything from the ceremony to your first dance, lets your grandparents feel like they are at your wedding, without leaving their home.
+If you find that you have a lot of guests that can’t make it to your wedding, consider tapping into a live-streaming service that can broadcast your wedding to the phones, tablets, or computers of your faraway guests.
+There are services like I Do Stream, that offers a DIY package, gives you equipment, and walks you through how to set it up at your wedding, or Net Nuptials, that sends an entire crew to your wedding to produce the live stream.
+Whether you hire professionals to help or do it yourself, live-streaming everything from the ceremony to your first dance lets your grandparents feel like they are at your wedding, without leaving their home.

 Ask a Guest to FaceTime

 Live-streaming may not be the option that fits your budget or wedding style, especially if you’re looking to have a more intimate atmosphere.
 Another option you can pick that’s less intrusive but still special is to ask a guest to FaceTime in grandparents for the big moments of your wedding.
 Asking your grandparents to mute their side of the camera, the guest can sit in the front row at the ceremony and have them watch the whole thing, and can do the same for the first dance, cake-cutting, or any other key moment of your wedding.

 Have Them Write a Letter for the Ceremony